 Shops try to provide services the local area needs the most.

-That’s why it’s not rare to find 7-Eleven stores with scanners, printers… some stores even local bands playing outside at night.
+That’s why it’s not rare to find 7-Eleven stores with scanners, and printers… some stores even have local bands playing outside at night.

 Banks are moving online and they cut costs by reducing their number of branches.

 With over 11,700 stores in Thailand a lot of them in rural areas, 7-Eleven is stepping up to provide banking services where banks aren’t anymore.